Robotechnic/diagraph/internals.typ

   )
 }

-/// Renders a graph with Graphviz.
+///
+///
+/// - dot (str): A string containing Dot code.
+/// - labels (dict): Nodes whose name appear in this dictionary will have their label overridden with the corresponding content.
+Defaults to an empty dictionary.
+/// - xlabels (dict): Nodes whose name appear in this dictionary will have their xlabel overridden with the corresponding content.
+Defaults to an empty dictionary.
+/// - edges (dict): Nodes whose name appear in this dictionary will have their edge label overridden with the corresponding content.
+Each vale mut be a list of dictionaries, one for each edge.
+Each dictionary can have the following keys:
+/// 	- `label`: the content of the label - `xlabel`: the content of the xlabel
+/// 	- `taillabel`: the content of the taillabel - `headlabel`: the content of the headlabel
+/// 	- clusters (dict): Cluster names whose name appear in this dictionary will have their label overridden with the corresponding content.
+Defaults to an empty dictionary.
+/// - engine (str): The name of the engine to generate the graph with.
+Defaults to `"dot"`.
+/// - width (str): The width of the image to display.
+If set to `auto` (the default), will be the width of the generated SVG or, if the height is set to a value, it will be scaled to keep the aspect ratio.
+/// - height (str): The height of the image to display.
+If set to `auto` (the default), will be the height of the generated SVG or if the width is set to a value, it will be scaled to keep the aspect ratio.
+/// - clip (bool): Whether to hide parts of the graph that extend beyond its frame.
+Defaults to `true`.
+/// - debug (bool): Display a red rectangle around each label to help with debugging.
+/// - background (str): A color or gradient to fill the background with.
+If set to `none` (the default), the background will be transparent.
+/// -> content: The rendered graph.
 #let render(
-  /// A string containing Dot code.
   dot,
-  /// Nodes whose name appear in this dictionary will have their label
-  /// overridden with the corresponding content.
-Defaults to an empty
-  /// dictionary.
   labels: (:),
-	/// Nodes whose name appear in this dictionary will have their xlabel
-	/// overridden with the corresponding content.
-Defaults to an empty
-	/// dictionary.
   xlabels: (:),
-	/// Nodes whose name appear in this dictionary will have their
-	/// edge label overridden with the corresponding content.
-	/// Each vale mut be a list of dictionaries, one for each edge.
-	/// Each dictionary can have the following keys:
-	/// - `label`: the content of the label
-	/// - `xlabel`: the content of the xlabel
-	/// - `taillabel`: the content of the taillabel
-	/// - `headlabel`: the content of the headlabel
   edges: (:),
-	/// Cluster names whose name appear in this dictionary will have their
-	/// label overridden with the corresponding content.
-Defaults to an empty
-	/// dictionary.
   clusters: (:),
-  /// The name of the engine to generate the graph with.
-Defaults to `"dot"`.
   engine: "dot",
-  /// The width of the image to display.
-If set to `auto` (the default), will be
-  /// the width of the generated SVG or, if the height is set to a value, it
-  /// will be scaled to keep the aspect ratio.
   width: auto,
-  /// The height of the image to display.
-If set to `auto` (the default), will
-  /// be the height of the generated SVG or if the width is set to a value, it
-  /// will be scaled to keep the aspect ratio.
   height: auto,
-  /// Whether to hide parts of the graph that extend beyond its frame.
-Defaults
-  /// to `true`.
   clip: true,
-	/// Display a red rectangle around each label to help with debugging.
   debug: false,
-  /// A color or gradient to fill the background with.
-If set to `none` (the
-  /// default), the background will be transparent.
   background: none,
   stretch: true,
 ) = {
   set math.equation(numbering: none)
   if type(dot) != str {
     panic("The dot code must be a string")
   }

   layout(((width: container-width, height: container-height)) => (
     context {